Tom-PIT/Connected.Docs/en/Sales/Documents/SalesOrders.md

   ![Create sales order from offer](../Assets/SalesOrdersOfferLink.png "Create sales order from offer")

-Once you start a new Sales order, follow these steps:
+To create a completely new Sales order, follow these steps:

-1. Click the **+** button to create a new Sales order.
+1. Click the **action button** button to create a new Sales order.
 2. Enter the **Customer**, **Document date**, and **Delivery date** (or review them if pre-filled).

    ![Sales order – Document](../Assets/SalesOrdersNewTop.png)